If you cannot start up the Link Agent or have trouble running tests over mabl Link, this article offers steps to troubleshoot and isolate the issue.

 - The Link Agent host logged out due to inactivity and shut down the Link Agent process.

 - The volume of test traffic on the Link Agent is too high.
-If this is the case, consider creating several Link Agent instances with the same name to act as a load balancer.
+To test this, try reducing concurrency during plan runs to see if the pass rate improves.
+If needed, you can create multiple Link Agent instances with the same name to act as a load balancer.
 For more information, see the section on high availability configuration in the Link Agent requirements article.

 For minimal disruptions, run the Link Agent on a machine or VM that is on as much as possible.
 See the article on Link Agent requirements for more information.

 When tests run over mabl Link, DNS resolution occurs on the machine hosting the Link Agent.
-As long as the Link Agent is running on a host that can access the application under test, your tests running in the mabl cloud can connect to the environment.
+As long as the Link Agent host can access the application under test, your tests running in the mabl cloud can connect to the environment.